BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 Correctness is clear if expand carefully.
 First, notice that $g = h^{(p-1)/q} \text{ mod } p \implies g^q \equiv h^{p-1} \equiv 1 \text{ mod } p$ by FLT.
 We have from construction that $k = w \cdot m + w \cdot x \cdot r$ where $w = s^{-1} \text{ mod } q$.
 Thus, $g^k \equiv g^{H(m) w} g^{xrs} \equiv g^{H(m)w} y^{rw} \equiv g^{u_1} y^{u_2} \equiv v$.

-Security of this scheme relies on the same assumptions as Diffie-Hellman; we eschew a rigorous security proof in favor of a mathematical cryptography course.
+Security of this protocol relies on the same assumptions as Diffie-Hellman; we eschew a rigorous security proof in favor of a mathematical cryptography course.

 It's worth noting that often we want to compute signatures for messages that might fall outside of the acceptable range for this algorithm.
 To make sure that this is doable efficiently, we usually employ a hash function to shrink the size of a message for signing.
-An appropriate hash function should be chosen, however, as to not compromise security of the scheme.
+An appropriate hash function should be chosen, however, as to not compromise security of the protocol.

 ## A Word of Caution

-While we are having you implement some ciphers on your own, know that this is an exercise to help you understand these algorithms, not a warrant to use home-rolled ciphers in the wild.
-Building these ciphers so that they are efficient and work securely all the time is a fools' errand, and we are all better off using standardized implementations from well-vetted libraries (as we will do for the rest of the course).
-A pledge for another cipher, AES, rings true:
+While we are having you implement some protocols on your own, know that this is an exercise to help you understand these algorithms, not a warrant to use home-rolled protocols in the wild.
+Building these protocols so that they are efficient and work securely all the time is a fools' errand, and we are all better off using standardized implementations from well-vetted libraries (as we will do for the rest of the course).
+A pledge for another protocol, AES, rings true:

 > I promise that once I see how simple AES really is, I will not implement it in production code even though it will be really fun.
 This agreement will remain in effect until I learn